-Available in: Salesforce

-Performance, Unlimited, and Developer Editions
+Available in: Enterprise, Performance, Unlimited, and Developer Editions

-- Changing the community template updates the navigation options in Community Workspaces or Community Management.
+- When you change your template, Salesforce object data carries over, but some branding and component customizations do not.
+Prepare to redo customizations as necessary. - Changing the community template updates the navigation options in Community Workspaces or Community Management.
 To view all available navigation options regardless of template selection, select AdministrationPreferences > Show all settings in Community Workspaces or Community Management. - Your community URL changes when switching from a Salesforce Tabs + Visualforce template to any other template type.
 Specifically, /s is appended to the community URL.
-Be sure to update any links to your community with the updated URL.
+Be sure to update any links to your community with the updated URL. - In active communities and case management.

-- In active communities - When you switch over to the Koa, Kokua, or Customer Service (Napili) templates, your template change is saved in a draft version.
+- When you switch over to the Koa, Kokua, or Customer Service (Napili) templates, your template change is saved in a draft version.
 Use the draft version to further customize your community in Community Builder.
 Your community is updated only after you publish your changes. - When you switch to the Salesforce Tabs + Visualforce template from any other template, your changes immediately reflect in your active community.
 In this scenario, we recommend that you deactivate your community before you change your template.
 Once you've made all your changes, reactivate the community. - If your template is listed as None, it means you're not using a predefined template or you are using a modified version of one of our templates.

-To learn more about using the Kokua, Koa, and Customer Service (Napili) templates, see the Using Templates to Build Communities.
+To learn more about using communities templates, see the Using Templates to Build Communities.

 To learn more about using the Aloha template, see the Getting Started with the Aloha Community Template for Salesforce Identity.